sorru94/astarte-device-sdk-zephyr/README.md

 west flash
 ```

-And the following command to run on an emulated board:
+And the following command to run on an emulated board or the native simulator:
 ```shell
 west build -t run
 ```